Monday, January 31, 2022

 Restless

-the ocean wallows.
+the ocean wallows

-its sumptuous pillows
+on sumptuous pillows

 no human ever slept.

-amorphous and nude.
+amorphous and nude,

-bristling to wane.
+bristling to wane;

-ceaseless pulse in white-green gardens,
+they pulse in their white-green gardens,

-such swollen aches
+such swollen aches,

-melting on the heave of pendulums.
+swaying to a heave of pendulums.

 the ocean, its great Gaze,

-amasses the fluid lenses
+amasses every fluid lens

-it has swallowed and shaped,
+swallowed and shaped

-and waits, as shipwrecked as a fiancée
+as shipwrecked as a lover

 who stares up at the deeps of the universe

-for a trace of a fiery kiss.
+searching for a trace of fiery kiss.

 =================